gravi1984/file-anlyzer/Readme.md

 ### Solution
 ---
 * Java
   * It is implemented following OOP approach and googling syntax as coding.
-Class and unit test are provided.
+Class and unit test code are provided.
   * To run it, navigate inside Main.java, run or alter input to see the result.

 * Python
   * It uses pandas to analyze the file which comes in handy.
-It is an experimental implementation so only class code are provided.
+It is an experimental implementation so only class code is provided.
   * To run it, navigate inside Main.py, run or alter input to see the result.